davidjamesbryant/MADroot/README.md

 The MAD  method for rooting a phylogeny was first described in

 Tria, F. D. K., Landan, G., and Dagan, T. (2017).
-Phylogenetic rooting using minimal ancestor deviation.
-Nature Ecology and Evolution, 1, 0193.
+Phylogenetic rooting using minimal ancestor deviation. _Nature Ecology and Evolution_, 1, 0193.

 This is an implementation of the O(n^2) time and linear space algorithm outlined in

 Bryant, David, and Michael Charleston.
-"MAD roots for large trees." arXiv preprint arXiv:1811.03174 (2018).
+"MAD roots for large trees." _arXiv preprint arXiv:1811.03174_ (2018).

 ---
 ## Contents